Find out what some of our graduates are doing today in pursuing their successful careers.

 If you’re looking for a hands-on career that can be applied to a variety of industries, consider training to become a welder.
 UTI’s Welding Technology program is designed to get you ready to pursue an exciting career in the industry, and you can train right here at our Houston campus.

 With the Welding Technology program, you can train to become a skilled welder in less than 9 months.

 As a welder-in-training at UTI Houston, you’ll learn MIG, TIG, stick and flux-cored welding processes.
 You’ll also learn how to weld in the flat, horizontal, vertical and overhead positions used for plate or sheet metal, and the fixed, rolling and overhead positions used for pipe.
-Courses in the program include:
+Welding courses in the program include:

 John Esquibel, Empire Caterpillar service lead manager, is a proud employer of UTI grads.
 Hear what he has to say about the welding program and why he has hired talent from UTI.